 The consolidated financial statements of the Group represent the consolidation of the financial statements of 8990 Holdings, Inc, and its various subsidiaries with different business portfolios.
-Consolidation process is considered as key audit matter due to voluminous intercompany transactions within the Group that requires eliminations as well as monitoring of any adjustment made arising from business combination.
+Consolidation process is considered as key audit matter due to presence of non-controlling interests and voluminous intercompany transactions within the Group that requires eliminations as well as monitoring of any adjustment made arising from business combination.
 Note 1 to the consolidated financial statements provides relevant information on the Group's subsidiaries.